-5.15 Leave to remain outside the rules on the grounds of Article 8 of the European Convention on Human Rights (ECHR), following a failed application for 'leave to enter or remain' on the grounds of family or private life have leave to remain in the UK outside the immigration rules the Home Office will have sent you or them a letter and an immigration status document confirming this.
+5.15 Leave to remain outside the rules on the grounds of Article 8 of the European Convention on Human Rights (ECHR), following a failed application for 'leave to enter or remain' on the grounds of family or private life If you or your:

+- · husband, wife, civil partner; or - parent(s), step-parent have leave to remain in the UK outside the immigration rules the Home Office will have sent you or them a letter and an immigration status document confirming this.

-Please send the original Home Office letter and immigration status document, normally a passport or Biometric Residence Permit of the person who holds Discretionary Leave to Remain.
+Please send the original Home Office letter and immigration status document, normally a passport or Biometric Residence Permit of the person who holds leave to remain.
 You should also send evidence of your relationship to the person who holds this status if it is not you.